Coaching stock of Ireland: Mark 2 (1972–2008)

 In addition to the vacuum-braked Mark 2D fleet, a second fleet of Mark 2 coaches was used by Irish Rail.
 These were second hand air-braked Mark 2 coaches acquired in the early 1990s.
 They were numbered in the 41XX series for standards, or 44XX series for catering vehicles.
 These coaches were withdrawn around 2003 following the deployment of Class 29000 railcar sets into service.
 Four of these vehicles have been preserved.
-4106 can be found at Kilmeaden station on the Waterford and Suir Valley Railway, while 4108, 4110 and 4402 are preserved at Moyasta Junction on the West Clare Railway.
+4106 can be found at Kilmeaden station on the Waterford and Suir Valley Railway, 4402 is preserved at Moyasta Junction on the West Clare Railway.
 Three "Dutch" type generator vans were converted to airbraking to work with these carriages, re-numbered 4601–4603.
 One of these, No.4602, is preserved by the Railway Preservation Society of Ireland at Whitehead.

 Introduced on the CIÉ system in 1984 the last set was withdrawn on Monday 28 September 2009.
 The decision to purchase a new fleet of modern Intercity coaches based on the British Rail Mark 3 design was made because of several accidents involving the older style, wooden framed, coaches.
 They were already a well-proven design used for British Rail's High Speed Train (HST).

 The first 44 Open Standards (7101–44) and five Buffets (7401–05) and seven Generator Vans (7601–07) were built at Derby Litchurch Lane Works.
 The remainder (7145–72, 7406–13, 7608–15) were built under licence in Inchicore between 1984 and 1989.
 The coaches ran on 5 ft 3 in gauge versions of British Rail's BT22 Air Suspension bogie, and were air-braked.

 The Irish Mark 3 coaches were similar, but not identical, to their British counterparts.
 They had a different electrical system (220/380V, 50 Hz) and were the first Mark 3's to be fitted with automatic swing-plug doors.
 There were also some different internal layouts more specifically suited to Irish traffic.